JetBrains/kotlin-native/MULTIPLATFORM.md

         └── ios/

 Now we have a basic structure of the multiplatform application and can proceed to implementing of the multiplatform library.

+**TODO: Some words about Gradle. + the Note paragraph in the next section should be here.**

 ### 2. Multiplatform library